 Yes, I’m going to become famous by leapfrogging Krugman and Rogoff with my Advanced Economic Illusions.
-An Everyday Warrior becomes quite creative.
+An Integrated Individual becomes quite creative.

 Let your thoughts focus on the following.
 After all some people claim your entire life is an illusion.
 In fact there are Quantum Physicists who believe the theory the world doesn’t exist until we look at it.
 Well, take a look at my new-fangled economic theories and make them a reality.

 - You can forever spend more money than you make.

 - Saving money is BS.
 It’s better to spend than save.
 Your patriotic duty is to support negative interest rates.